postpostmodern/a2mksite/README.markdown

-# a2mksite: Apache 2 vhost generator script
+# a2mksite: Apache 2 Virtual Host Generator Script

 I'm not a big fan of using control panels like Plesk and cPanel to manage my Apache sites.
 But setting up a new site by hand can take _minutes_.
 I don't have that kind of time! :)